hazelweakly/hazelweakly.me/src/_resume/cv.md

 - Created a cross-platform codebase for a design system that worked across React and React Native, allowing for seamless collaboration between design, product, and engineering teams.
 - Revamped developer on-boarding documentation and integrated a discoverable bootstrapping mechanism into projects, reduced on-boarding time by over 80% created future automation opportunities.
 - Designed the approach to developer environments, and implemented change management across the engineering and product teams.
-- Lead adaption of `open-telemetry` in the front-end by demonstrating benefits, improving knowledge sharing, and delivering an internal talk on the results.
+- Led adaption of `open-telemetry` in the front-end by demonstrating benefits, improving knowledge sharing, and delivering an internal talk on the results.

 :::